 Horizon Europe will follow an overall policy approach for all kinds of Partnerships (e.g. ERA-NETs, JTIs, FET Flagships, EIT/KICs).
 There will be 3 types of European Partnerships:

 In May 2019, the Commission launched a consultation of Member States on 44 possible candidates for European Partnerships as part of a strategic coordinating process.
-The feedback was summarised and discussed at the Shadow Strategic Programme Committee.
+The feedback was summarised and the final list of partnerships will be discussed at the Shadow Strategic Programme Committee.